DucManhPhan/DucManhPhan.github.io/_posts/2020-02-01-CAP-Theorem-of-the-distributed-system.md

 ## Availability

-It means that a non-failing node will give the client a reasonable response whitin a reasonable amount of time.
+It means that a non-failing node will give the client a reasonable response (only success or failure) within a reasonable amount of time.
 Now all that's relative, but what that really means is that it won't hang definitely, and it won't return an error.
 This applies to both the read and to the write request.

 So, that means that the write request will acknowldge that the data was actually written, and the read request will return valid data.
 Neither of these requests can return error, and neither one is allowed to hang indefinitely.
 So, this attribute only applies to non-failing nodes.
 A node itself could actually be down, and the system would remain available.
 If the client is able to get access to any non-failing node and that node responds without an error in a reasonable amount of time, then the availability guarantee is upheld.